stephengold/Maud/README.md

  1. Download a jMonkeyEngine 3.1 SDK from https://github.com/jMonkeyEngine/sdk/releases
  2. Install the SDK, which includes:
    + the engine itself,
-   + an integrated development environment (IDE) based on NetBeans,
+   + the IDE, which is based on NetBeans,
    + various plugins, and
    + the Blender 3D application.
- 3. To open the project in the SDK (or NetBeans), you will need the "Gradle Support" plugin.
+ 3. To open the Maud project in the IDE (or in NetBeans), you will need the "Gradle Support" plugin.
 Download and install it before proceeding.

 ### Source files